lyz-code/blue-book/docs/linux/zfs.md

 ## Create a cold backup of a series of datasets

-If you've used the `-o keyformat=raw -o keylocation=file:///etc/zfs/keys/home.key` arguments to encrypt your datasets you can't use a `keyformat=passphase` encryption on the cold storage device.
+If you've used the `-o keyformat=raw -o keylocation=file:///etc/zfs/keys/home.key` arguments to encrypt your datasets you can't use a `keyformat=passphrase` encryption on the cold storage device.
 You need to copy those keys on the disk.
 One way of doing it is to:

 - Create a 100M LUKS partition protected with a passphrase where you store the keys.